themattinthehatt/behavenet/tests/README.md

 where `(behavenet)` indicates the shell is in the `behavenet` conda environment.

-As of April 2020 most helper functions have been unit tested, though modeling code (i.e. `pytorch` code) has not.
+As of June 2020 most helper functions have been unit tested, though modeling code (i.e. `pytorch` code) has not.

 ### Integration testing

 BehaveNet also has a rudimentary integration test.
-This test requires the Musall (WFCI) data to be downloaded first (see instructions [here](../example/00_data.ipynb)).
-Then, from the top-level `behavenet` directory, run the following from the command line:
+From the top-level `behavenet` directory, run the following from the command line:

 ```bash
 (behavenet) $: python tests/integration.py